-Handler to treat requests when they are denied by the policy decision.
+Handler to treat the request if it is denied by the policy decision.

 In the following example, the failureHandler is a chain with a scriptable filter.
 If there are some advices with the policy decision, the script recovers the advices for processing.
 Otherwise, it passes the request to the StaticResponseHandler to display a message.